-(4) The previous job of an employee who makes use of parental leave shall be retained.
-If this is not possible, the employer shall ensure the employee similar or equivalent work with not less favourable conditions and employment provisions.
+(4) The previous position of an employee who makes use of parental leave shall be retained.
+If this is not possible, the employer shall ensure similar or equivalent position with not less advantageous working conditions and employment provisions.

-(5) The interruption of a parental leave before the end of the term of the granted parental leave shall be carried out according to the procedure provided for in the collective agreement or the employment contract or on the basis of an agreement between the employer and the employee.
-The employee has the right to return to the work by notifying the employer thereof at least two weeks in advance if the grounds for further care of the child was lost due to objective reasons.
+(5) An early termination of parental leave before the term of the granted leave shall be performed according to the procedures laid down by the collective agreement or employment contract, or based on the agreement between the employer and the employee.
+An employee has the right to return to work by notifying the employer thereof no less than two weeks in advance, if objective grounds for further parental care no longer exist.